youngbryanyu/simple-app-config/README.md

 > :warning: This function will only run a single time upon importing the dependency when running the application, and if called again will not re-configure unless the `force` flag is set to `true` when calling it again.

 ### Config.get\<T\>(key: string): T
-`get()` retrieves a value loaded from the configuration file and returns it as the desired type that it was set to.
+Retrieves a value loaded from the configuration file and returns it as the desired type that it was set to.

 #### Parameters
 - `key`: The key of the configuration variable to retrieve